 Congratulations!
 You’ve completed the Moneybox Investing Academy. 🎉

 Check out our investment offering, including our popular Stocks & Shares ISA, and join over 700,000 people who are already investing for their future with Moneybox.

 Question one: It helps to keep your emotions in check

 Question two: True

 Question three: All of the above

-*Investing returns are based on our Balanced portfolio and include all fees.
+*Annual returns are net of fees and based on the scenario of £1,000 invested in 2013 followed by monthly deposits of £50.
 Where available, returns data for the selected funds have been used.
 Where the fund has a shortened performance history, we have used the appropriate index to simulate performance.
-Investing should be regarded as long term (at least 5 years) and you may get back less than you invest.
-Past performance is not a reliable guide to future performance.
-Sources: Morningstar, MSCI.
+This is the case for the Global Shares fund prior to March 2014 and the Global Property Shares ESG fund prior to October 2014.
+Please note, historic performance is not a reliable indicator of future performance.

 **Source: Financial Times